 Academic Course Credit

 You may integrate private study into your curricular program.

-First you should read the HC or BMC catalog course description for MUSCH210 to understand the rubrics for private study as an academic course.
-Next you should sign up for an audition with Prof. Cacioppo during the first week of the semester.
-The sign up sheet is posted on the bulletin board opposite Rm.
-221 in Union Building.
-You may contact the Music Department's administrative assistant, Amy Rouse, at (610)896 1012 or email@example.com, for information on available audition times or to help sign you in.
-At the audition Prof. Cacioppo will determine your level and assign you a departmentally affiliated teacher.
-He will also review with you the requirements of the course.
+Please read the course catalog description for MUSCH210 for details regarding private study as an academic course.
+You will need to sign up for an audition during the first week of the semester.
+Please consult the Moodle page for MUSCH210 or email Heidi Jacob at firstname.lastname@example.org for further information regarding the audition process.
+Your level will be determined at your audition and you will be assigned a departmentally affiliated teacher.
 You should be prepared to demonstrate scales/arpeggios/technical studies, do some sight-reading, and play one or two pieces that you have learned previously.
-This course does not admit raw beginners.
+This course does not admit beginners.

 Under this program, the student assumes financial responsibility for compensating the teacher.
-Applications for partial support to help defray the cost of lessons are accepted each semester by the Music Department.
-Discuss your need for a private lesson subsidy with Prof. Cacioppo at the time of your audition.
+Applications for partial support of lessons are accepted each semester by the Music Department.
+Please see the Subsidy Form for private study.

 Students can take private piano lessons for one-half graded credit per semester, either with one of our teachers or with any teacher in the greater Philadelphia area into whose studio you are accepted and whose credentials are approved by the Music Department.